-At ACMHS, we value the personal development of the people we serve and our staff.
+At Alaska Behavioral Health, we value the personal development of the people we serve and our staff.
 We are committing to helping our staff grow professionally to meet the needs of our clients and their own career goals.
 Clinical staff are engaged in developmental pathways that support increased competency and specialization.
 Given the complexity of the work we do, we are committed to developing and retaining a highly qualified, competent and experienced clinical workforce.

 For new Master’s level clinicians, in their first two years of post-master’s experience, the focus is on developing core clinical competencies.

 - Intensive clinical supervision (2 hours per week combined individual and group)

 - Support for achieving licensure (we aim for 100% within 3 years of graduation)